The World Needs a Cash-for-Coal-Clunkers Program

 Our new scorecard was released today, finding that most insurers are still failing to take action on coal to prevent dangerous climate change.
 Leading insurance companies have pulled $20 billion out of investments in coal and a growing number are refusing to underwrite new coal projects, reveals a new scorecard on the industry from the Unfriend Coal […]

 New campaign launched to pressure insurance industry to unfriend coal

 You can’t drive a car or buy a house without insurance.
 Likewise, the coal industry can’t get their mines and power plants funded without insurance coverage.

 Malcolm Turnbull has just declared war on the future.
 For a man who came to power with a vision for innovation, his public call for new coal power stations in Australia combines brazen hypocrisy with economic stupidity, built on a foundation of reckless irresponsibility.
 If there was any doubt that he stands for nothing but power for its own sake, let it be dispelled once and for all.

 Land Water Future gas licenses

-The Land Water Future campaign sparked a whirlwind of activity across New South Wales (NSW) which saw communities standing up to halt the rampant and unchecked expansion of coal and coal seam gas mining and exploration across the state.
-In 2014, 80% of NSW was under threat from coal and gas mining, with licences and […]
+ARVE Error: Mode: lazyload not available (ARVE Pro not active?), switching to normal mode The Land Water Future campaign sparked a whirlwind of activity across New South Wales (NSW) which saw communities standing up to halt the rampant and unchecked expansion of coal and coal seam gas mining and exploration across the state.
+In 2014, […]